My Story...

 These experiences led me down the path or rediscovering who I was and what I wanted from my life.
 Over the next few years, I did a deep dive on health and wellness, trying everything from juicing to breathwork to sound baths.
 I learnt about recovering from trauma, the mind body connection and coping strategies for anxiety, as well as how to manage my menopause through nutrition, exercise and stress management techniques.
 Through my various learnings and adventures, I formed a lifestyle and mindset that worked for me.
 I learnt that I could take back some of the control I had lost, by investing in my health, both mental and physical.
 It became my passion.
 I also felt a real need to give something back.

 It was at this point I decided I wanted to change my career.
-I wanted to help breast cancer survivors like myself navigate the choppy waters of survivorship in a way that was positive and future focussed.
-To help other women who may be feeling lost and confused about how to move forward with their lives to get their power back.
+I wanted to help breast cancer survivors like myself who may be feeling lost and confused about how to move forward with their lives; to get their power back.

-I decided to become a life coach for breast cancer survivors and began a 2 year diploma in Wellness & Resilience Coaching.
+I decided to become a life coach for breast cancer survivors completing my QCF level 5 diploma in Wellness & Resilience Coaching, as well as a diploma as a Menopause Wellness Practitioner.

-I now work part time as a Health Coach for cancer patients, looking at ways to help optimise their health and wellbeing during treatment.
-These last years have given me a wealth of experience, knowledge and empathy for those touched by cancer.
+These last years have given me a wealth of experience, knowledge and empathy for those touched by breast cancer.
 I have been continuously amazed and inspired by the people I have coached and have gained as much from them as hopefully they have gained from me.

 My Coaching Promise

-As a coach I am here to hold your hand through this survivor journey, in an equal partnership.
-I provide a safe, empathetic and non-judgemental space for you to explore your life, your hopes and dreams, your barriers and your future goals.
+As a coach I am here to hold your hand through this survivor journey.
+I provide a safe space for you to explore your life, your hopes and dreams, your barriers and what you want from your future.
 Together we can form a plan of action steps to get you where you want to be, while honouring the challenges you have faced and continue to face.
-This process does require a real commitment from you, as any sustained change does, but if you are ready, now can be the time to use what you have been through as a catalyst for a positive future.
+This process does require a real commitment from you, as any sustained change does, but if you are ready, now can be the time to use what you have been through as a catalyst for the future you've always wanted.

 So, are you ready to begin?